 4 Twill Weave

 In this weave, one or more warp fibres alternately weave over and under two or more weft fibres repeatedly (Weft-faced)or one or more weft fibres alternately weave over and under two or more warp fibres repeatedly (warp-faced).
-This results in a strong fabric with a self-design effect, with parallel diagonal ribs formed left-to-right or right-to-left but the fabric has a smooth surface.
+This results in a strong and soft fabric which has more drape than all other weaves with a self-design effect, with parallel diagonal ribs formed left-to-right or right-to-left but the fabric has a smooth surface.

 There are clear diagonal lines on the surface of the fabric.
 The back side of this weave is rough and will show the opposite pattern of the front.
 Fabrics with twill weave are more durable, heavy and wrinkle resistant than ones with plain weave